 Once your online business is legally registered in the BIR, the government can protect you from online scams.
 Having protection from the government will feel you secure and your business.

 Online businesses registered will save money from paying penalties and fees.
-If your online business is not yet registered, don’t wait to pay late to avoid too much amount because of fees and penalties.
+If your online business is not yet registered, don’t wait to pay late to avoid too many expenses and liabilities.
 Once you’re logged, you are also entitled to government assistance.

 Remember, penalties and fees will cost you more than processing your online business for registration.
 Read: how to avoid penalties during tax mapping.

 Here are the following steps: